Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 ![Illustrate](/assets/img/dragonfly175.png){: .mx-auto.d-block :}

-### Configure the neutral network model
+### Configure the neural network model

-We need to set the training dataset (using the photos in "train" folder) and test dataset (using the "test" folder) for our neutral network model.
+We need to set the training dataset (using the photos in the "train" folder) and the test dataset (using the "test" folder) for our neural network model.
 Here we use functions in `tensorflow.keras` to help set up the configuration.
 We first set the training set and test set, and check the names of the 3 classes in our dataset.

 {% highlight python %}
 train_ds = tf.keras.utils.image_dataset_from_directory(directory = "insects/train")